What is lung cancer?

 Lung Cancer Picture

-Picture of lung cancer The principal function of the lungs is to exchange gases between the air we breathe and the blood.
+The principal function of the lungs is to exchange gases between the air we breathe and the blood.
 Through the lung, carbon dioxide is removed from the bloodstream and oxygen from inspired air enters the bloodstream.
 The right lung has three lobes, while the left lung is divided into two lobes and a small structure called the lingula that is the equivalent of the middle lobe on the right.
 The major airways entering the lungs are the bronchi, which arise from the trachea.
 The bronchi branch into progressively smaller airways called bronchioles that end in tiny sacs known as alveoli where gas exchange occurs.
 The lungs and chest wall are covered with a thin layer of tissue called the pleura.

 Lung cancers can arise in any part of the lung, but 90%-95% of cancers of the lung are thought to arise from the epithelial cells, the cells lining the larger and smaller airways (bronchi and bronchioles); for this reason, lung cancers are sometimes called bronchogenic cancers or bronchogenic carcinomas.
 (Carcinoma is another term for cancer.)
 Cancers also can arise from the pleura (called mesotheliomas) or rarely from supporting tissues within the lungs, for example, the blood vessels.